jim-easterbrook/pywws/src/doc/guides/weather_ini.rst

 ``rain day threshold`` is the amount of rain (in mm) that has to fall in one day for it to qualify as a rainy day in the monthly summary data.
 You must update all your stored data by running :py:mod:`pywws.reprocess` after you change this value.

-.. versionadded:: 13.09_r1057
-   ``asynchrouous`` controls the use of a separate upload thread in :py:mod:`pywws.livelog`.

 .. versionadded:: 13.10_r1094
    ``usb activity margin`` controls the algorithm that avoids the "USB lockup" problem that affects some stations.